32 Is 40 Of What Number

 Mathematical Approaches:

-There are several ways to solve this problem mathematically.
+When it comes to this, several ways stand out.
 Here are three common methods:

 1. Using a Proportion: